SPECIALIST INSTALLATION

 BS 7671:2018+A4:2026 Section 705 — Agricultural and Horticultural Premises — is the primary technical standard governing electrical installations on UK farms, market gardens, equestrian facilities, poultry units, and any other premises used for agricultural or horticultural purposes.
 It forms part of Part 7 (Special Installations or Locations) of the wiring regulations.

 • Scope — Section 705 applies to all fixed electrical installations in agricultural and horticultural premises, including farm buildings, outbuildings, livestock housing, milking parlours, poultry houses, glasshouses, and external installations between buildings.
-It does not apply to the farmhouse dwelling, which is treated as a standard domestic installation under the general requirements.
+Rooms, locations and areas for residential premises and similar are not covered by Section 705, so the farmhouse dwelling is treated as a standard domestic installation — except where a regulation says otherwise.
+Regulation 705.411.4, for example, expressly extends the PEN conductor prohibition to residences and other locations belonging to the premises.

 • Specific hazards — agricultural electrical installations face a combination of hazards: damp and corrosive environments (ammonia from livestock, moisture, cleaning chemicals), rodent and livestock damage to cables, UV degradation of outdoor equipment, dust and chaff in grain handling areas, flammable materials (hay, straw, grain), elevated fire risk, and the particular sensitivity of livestock to electric shock.

-• Priority modifications — the key modifications Section 705 makes to the general requirements are: tiered RCD protection (≤30 mA for ≤32 A socket outlet circuits, ≤100 mA for >32 A socket outlet circuits, ≤300 mA for all other circuits), equipment generally inaccessible to livestock, mandatory armoured or protected cables, enhanced IP ratings for all electrical equipment, and a prohibition on PEN conductors within the installation.
+• Priority modifications — the key modifications Section 705 makes to the general requirements are: tiered RCD protection (≤30 mA for ≤32 A socket outlet circuits, ≤100 mA for >32 A socket outlet circuits, ≤300 mA for all other circuits), equipment generally inaccessible to livestock (Reg 705.513.2), wiring systems in livestock locations either inaccessible to livestock or suitably protected against mechanical damage (Reg 705.522), a minimum IP44 degree of protection for equipment (Reg 705.512.2), supplementary bonding in locations intended for livestock (Reg 705.415.2.1), and a prohibition on PEN conductors within the installation (Reg 705.411.4).

 Electricians working on agricultural installations should hold a current BS 7671 qualification and be familiar with Section 705.
 The IET Guidance Note 7 (Special Locations) provides supplementary guidance including worked examples.